argythana/dev_boilerplate_course/README.md

 * [Linux Systemd](https://wiki.archlinux.org/title/Systemd)

 Thank you very much for your interest and have fun on your journey on programming and data science!
-As we said in our previous course:  "Coding is very fun, but not as fun as not coding maybe."